Mesiackeeper/Mesiackeeper/README.md

 <br> </br>

  ─── ･ ｡ﾟ☆: *.☽ .* :☆ﾟ. ───
 <p>Hello there everyone!
 My name is Messi, but you’re also free to call me Mesiac or any other name you can think of.
 I’m a huge Mezzo” fan as you can tell by my strawpage, and they both mean a lot to me.
-Besides Idolish7, the other fandoms I’m very into are: Fire Emblem, Blue Lock (Nagi), Idv, Honkai Star Rail, and Ensemble Stars.
+Besides Idolish7, the other fandoms I’m very into are: Fire Emblem, Blue Lock, Idv, Honkai Star Rail, and Ensemble Stars.
 Feel free to come and interact with me if you’re into any of these fandoms.</p>
  ─── ･ ｡ﾟ☆: *.☽ .* :☆ﾟ. ───
 <br> </br>
 <b>DNI OR IWEC?!</b>